keesschollaart81/AzureCostInsights.Marketplace/README.md

 Tip: If you have problems with the Download/Publish task, set the 'system.debug' to true to get full debugging output / raw-artifacts.

-## Supported configurations
+## What is supported

+Not supported:
+- CSP Subscriptions

+Supported:

-- All Azure Subscription types (tested so far: EA, Pay as you Go, MSDN, Microsoft Internal), not tested yet but expected to work: CSP, Free trial, [retired offers](https://azure.microsoft.com/en-us/support/legal/offer-details/)
+- All Azure Subscription types (tested so far: EA, Pay as you Go, MSDN, Microsoft Internal), not tested yet but expected to work [all the other offer types except CSP](https://azure.microsoft.com/en-us/support/legal/offer-details/)
 - Azure DevOps (TFS/Azure DevOps Server: not yet, contact me if you want to help me test that)
 - Tested with latest versions of Chrome, Edge, Firefox and Safari, Internet Explorer 11 seems to work but is not tested thoroughly.
 - All type of hosted Agents